tobiasrausch/covid19/README.md

 ## Running the data analysis pipeline

 There is a run script that performs adapter trimming, host read removal, alignment, variant calling and annotation, consensus calling and some quality control.
-The last parameter, called `unique_sample_id`, is used to create a unique output prefix and a directory in the current working directory.
+The last parameter, called `unique_sample_id`, is used to create a unique output directory in the current working directory.

 `./src/run.sh <read.1.fq.gz> <read.2.fq.gz> <unique_sample_id>`